eGain/egain-android-messaging/README.md

 Customers need to acquire credentials to gain access to the SDK.
 Please contact your eGain representative to receive your Conversation Hub client id and client secret.

 ### Sample app (Android)
-You can find an example project with some basic implementations provided [here](https://github.com/eGain/egain-android-messaging/tree/dev/eG-sample-messaging)
+You can find an example project with some basic implementations provided [here](https://github.com/eGain/egain-android-messaging/tree/dev/Examples)

 ## Installation
-The SDK can be installed using one of the following methods:

-- Manual installation

  > **_NOTE:_** Java and Kotlin projects can both be used with the SDK.